 In Windows 10, you can add the Alarms & Clock app to quick or detailed status.

 Alarms appear as Toasts and you can snooze or dismiss them.

-To turn on your webcam from Lock screen, swipe down or drag the lock screen down with mouse.
+To turn on your webcam from the Lock screen, swipe or drag the lock screen down.

-Now you can close the PC settings Metro app using keyboard shortcut Alt+F4 or by moving mouse pointer to the top of screen where its pointer turns into hand and dragging the screen all the way down.
+In Windows 8 and 8.1, you can close the PC settings app using keyboard shortcut Alt+F4 or by moving the mouse pointer to the top of the screen where its pointer turns into a hand and dragging the screen all the way down.